romestylez/Raffle-Winner-Draw-Script/README.md

    ```

 2. **Excel Data File:**
-   The script expects the input data to be in a file named `raffle.xlsx`.
+   The script expects the input data to be in a file named `raffle.xlsx` which needs to be in the same dictonary like the `Raffle.ps1`.
 Ensure this Excel file exists and has the following structure:

    | **Name**    | **Tickets** |
    |-------------|---------|